Condensed Interim Financial Statements for the Financial Period of Nine Months Ended 30 September 2025

 Profitability

-Excluding the impact of foreign exchange loss/gain, the Group would have recorded a net profit after tax of S$4.8 million in 1H2025, compared to S$3.0 million in 1H2024.
+As a result, the Group recorded a net profit after tax from continuing operations of S$7.3 million in FP2025, compared to a net profit after tax of S$8.8 million in FY2024.

 Discontinued operations